from enum import Enum

 for i in range(ndim):

-summary[f'coord-dst-{i}'] = coords_real_dst[:, i]
+summary[f'coord_dst_{i}'] = coords_real_dst[:, i]

-summary['euclidean-distance'] = (
+summary['euclidean_distance'] = (

-np.sqrt((coords_real_dst - coords_real_src)**2 @ np.ones(ndim))
+np.sqrt((coords_real_dst - coords_real_src)**2

 )